 Skip to main content

 Participation in the OLLI program is based on membership.
-Membership in OLLI allows you to join a given number of study groups in a session/semester (varies by membership level) as well as access lectures, workshops, enrichment opportunities and Northwestern benefits.
+Membership allows you to join a given number of study groups in each term (varies by membership level).
+Membership also gives you access to lectures, workshops, enrichment opportunities, and other benefits through Northwestern.

 REGISTRATION

-• You MUST be officially registered through the OLLI office for all study groups and bonus groups you attend.
-If you drop a study group or bonus group you must notify the OLLI office.
+You MUST be officially registered through the OLLI office for all study groups and bonus groups you attend.

 REGISTRATION ADD/DROP